LGN520/farreach-public/ae_instructions.md

 # AE Instructions

-- Here are the getting started instructions ([Section 4](#4-getting-started-instructions)) and detailed instructions starting from [Section 5](#5-ae-on-ycsb-core-workloads) to reproduce experiments in our paper.
+- Here are the **getting started instructions ([Section 4](#4-getting-started-instructions))** and **detailed instructions starting from [Section 5](#5-ae-on-ycsb-core-workloads)** to reproduce experiments in our paper.

+- **Note: we have finished system preparation and data preparation, such that you can directly execute getting started instructions and detailed instructions to reproduce experiments.**
+	- System preparation includes software dependency installation, testbed configuration settings (e.g., Linux username, involved machines, and SSH settings), and code compilation.
+	- Data preparation includes loading phase (pre-loading 100M records into server-side key-value storage) and workload analysis (calculate bottleneck partition by consistent hashing and generate workload files for server rotation).
+	- Although we have configured `scripts/global.sh` based on AE testbed and the AE account (username: atc2023ae), **please also make a double-check on `scripts/global.sh` by yourself.**

 - If you have any question, please contact us if available (sysheng21@cse.cuhk.edu.hk).